Our Process, Credentials, and 3-Year Warranty

 How do I submit a warranty request?

-Send your address, completion date, a short description, and photos.
-We’ll schedule an inspection and confirm the plan.
+Send us your project address, approximate completion date, a brief description of the issue, and clear photos.
+We’ll respond within 5 business days to schedule an on-site inspection, and confirm the repair plan if the issue is covered.

 Do you serve all counties in Connecticut?